jwzhanggy/Koala-py/README.md

 # Koala-py
-An open source toolkit for artificial intelligence algorithms in Python (In development)
+An open source toolkit for artificial intelligence algorithms in Python <br>
+(In development)